Introduction

 Manual testing procedures are not enough to understand intricate UI modifications.
 Automation scripts could be a solution but are often tedious to write and deploy.
 Visual testing, therefore, is a crucial element that determines changes to the UI and helps devs flag unwanted modifications.

-Every visual regression testing cycle has a similar structure – some baseline images or screenshots of a UI are captured and stored.
-After every change to the source code, a visual testing tool takes snapshots of the visual interface and compares them with the initial baseline repository.
-The test fails if the images do not match and a report is generated for your dev team.
+Each visual regression testing cycle follows a similar structure: the tool captures and stores baseline images or screenshots of a UI.
+After every source code change, the visual testing tool takes snapshots of the interface and compares them with the baseline repository.
+If the images don’t match, the test fails, and the tool generates a report for the development team.

 Revolutionizing visual testing is Visual AI – a game-changing technology that automates the detection of visual issues in user interfaces.
 It also enables software testers to improve the accuracy and speed of testing.
 With machine learning algorithms, Visual AI can analyze visual elements and compare them to an established baseline to identify changes that may affect user experience.